sebmate/MagicQuartz-TechDemo/README.md

 While the STL files are available in the `release` folder for your convenience, they can be generated easily in OpenSCAD.
 Set the variable `render_components` to `false` and change the value of the variable `generate` to the respective part number.
 Then press F5 to preview the part, F6 to render the part, and F7 to export the STL file.
 Note that the rendering process may take a considerable amount of time, even on fast computers.
 Also note that the generated objects are already properly oriented for printing.

+I had some problems printing with Cura versions 5.1.1 to 5.3.0, especially with the "Back" part.
+The slicer created some signifcant artifacts and did not handle the text as expected (the last layer under the text was not printed as expected).
+I went back to 4.13.1.

 In addition to the table below:

 * Print all parts using "tree" support.